ablodge/amr-utils/README.md

 - Load AMRs from a file or directory, with support for multiple formats
 - Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats
 - A simple class for accessing AMR nodes, edges, tokens, etc.
+- Graph operations for operating on AMR data
 - Tools for AMR Visualization
 	- Convert AMR graphs to Latex (using the tikz library)
 	- Display AMR strings as HTML, with overridable display settings for nodes, tokens, and edges